chaoss/augur/README.md

 # inside the vagrant VM
 sudo su -
 cd /vagrant/augur

+# due to vagrant weirdness, we have to manually install the python packages
+sudo $AUGUR_PIP install --upgrade .
 ```

 Once you've reached this point, you're ready to start developing!
 To start the backend, run `augur`.
 After you run the this command for the first time, a default configuration file called `augur.config.json` will automatically be generated.
 Reference the sample configuration file (`sample.config.json`) on how to set up the server, development, and cache configurations, as well as the plugin connections.